 In July and August 2021, we undertook a global study.
 Bluemethane surveyed 239 hydropower professionals, with hydropower experience within 84 countries, about GHG emissions from hydropower reservoirs.

-Click HERE are the long-awaited research results.
+Click HERE for the long-awaited results.

 Bluemethane will be presenting the full results at HYDRO2021 in Strasbourg, in April 2022.
 We hope to see you there.